dwilsonactual/impatient-proxy/README.md

 This is an http proxy that terminates a request to a URL matching a certain pattern after 3 seconds.

-I wrote this to test copilot chat streaming connections getting interrupted.
+I wrote this to test SSE connections getting interrupted.

 Run with `npx ts-node index.ts`